 - Finding and helping to apply for grants and government/local council schemes

 - Providing One Planet Living advice, such as in workshops and one-to-one meetings with the general public and the BME community

 - Helping clients change their energy suppliers and providing energy advice

 - Helping provide advice and guidance to those in the BME network who have suffered from racial abuse of any sort

 - Guiding the minority and ethnic community with their lives in the UK, be it with job applications or finding classes and/or accreditations for them to succeed with living in the North East

-We have worked with over 300 individuals, and handled more than 600 cases, many fairly simple matters, but some regarding serious, complex, and formal guidance.
-ICOS have many success stories, such as in a case where we helped a client win over £4500 in overdue Tax Credit.
+We have worked with over 2000 individuals and handled more than 5000 cases, many fairly simple matters, but some regarding serious, complex, and formal guidance.
+ICOS has many success stories, such as in a case where we helped a client win over £4500 in overdue Tax Credit.
 The client spoke limited English and was on a very low income.

 Through our work, we have established links with partner agencies, such as advice providers, Jobcentre Plus, HMRC, and employment agencies.
 We are an active member of the Economic Inclusion Subgroup of the Regional Migration Forum, hosted by the Association of North Eastern Councils (ANEC).
 The inclusion part of our work has been the core of what we stand and work for.
 We have never had direct funding to support this service; however, we have had funding for ICOS’s core costs on the basis that we provided such services.
-The funders included Sir James Knott Trust and Sherburn Hospital.
-ICOS is becoming a more and more sustainable organisation.
+The funders included Sir James Knott Trust and Sherburn Hospital, as well as Trusthouse and Woodward Charitable Trust.